Want to get paid to write poetry? You might be surprised at the myriad of literary publications eager to pay unknown writers for their content.

 Knowing the details of each literary publication’s submission guidelines will increase your chances of being accepted for publication.

-If you have a knack for writing poetry well, submitting your poetry to organizations such as the ones listed above can be a great way for you to make extra money.
+If you have a knack for writing poetry well, submitting your poetry to organizations such as the ones listed above can be a great way to get paid to write poetry.